quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Connection Migration {#migration}

-QUIC's use of connection IDs allows a client to switch between network paths of communication with a server while retaining any shared state between the endpoints.
-Optionally, NEW_CONNECTION_ID frames may be used by the server to provide the client with additional connection IDs to be used during migration (see {{migration-linkability}}).
-Each endpoint involved in migration will validate the reachability over the network path to the other, and it MUST validate the identity of the remote endpoint found on that path ({{migration-validate}}).
+Since QUIC uses connection IDs to distinguish connections, the IP addresses and ports associated with a given connection may change over time without losing shared state.
+Any instance of connections moving to new addresses or ports is referred to as connection migration.
+This occurs either when a client chooses to send traffic from a different local endpoint, or when a NAT changes address or port mappings.

+In order to make it more difficult for passive eavesdroppers to track a connection as it migrates, a client can use different connection IDs when sending from different addresses.
+The server can send NEW_CONNECTION_ID frames to provide the client with additional connection IDs to be used during migration ({{migration-linkability}}).

+Any time a new remote endpoint is detected, such as when a server receives a packet for a known connection ID from a different address, the remote endpoint MUST be validated ({{migration-validate}}).

+Any time a new local endpoint is used, such as when a client chooses to migrate a connection onto a different network interface, the path can be probed to check reachability ({{migration-probe}}).
 An endpoint may choose to probe a network path before migrating the connection, or it may choose to migrate the connection immediately.
-For example, a client that detects that its current network path is degraded may choose to probe alternate paths and only migrate if an alternate path is considered better (as defined by the implementation) than the current one.
+For example, a client that detects that its current network path is degraded may choose to probe alternate paths and only migrate if an alternate path is preferred over the current one.
 A client may also find that a path suddenly becomes inoperable, such as when a user unplugs a cable or other network state changes, and may elect to migrate without probing since it has no alternative if it wishes to maintain the connection.

 ### Probing a Network Path {#migration-probe}

-To establish the reachability of a server over a new network path, a client may optionally send a probe packet to which the server will respond.
+To check the reachability of a server over a new network path, a client may optionally send a probe packet to which the server will respond.
 This process is optional, as the client may choose to migrate the connection without using a probe.
 The probe, among other potential uses, serves to establish reachability, validates the new endpoints, helps the client measure timing over the new path, and provides validation of the remote endpoint.

-A probe consists of a PATH_PROBE packet, which is defined as a QUIC packet containing a PATH_CHALLENGE frame ({{frame-path-challenge}}) and a PADDING frame ({{frame-padding}}) such that the QUIC packet size is at least 1200 bytes.
+A probe consists of a "Path Probe" packet, which is defined as a QUIC packet containing a PATH_CHALLENGE frame ({{frame-path-challenge}}) and a PADDING frame ({{frame-padding}}) such that the QUIC packet size is at least 1200 bytes.

-When a server receives a PATH_PROBE packet, it generates a response to the PATH_CHALLENGE frame by echoing the Data from the PATH_CHALLENGE frame in a PATH_RESPONSE frame.
+When a server receives a Path Probe packet, it generates a response to the PATH_CHALLENGE frame by echoing the data from the PATH_CHALLENGE frame in a PATH_RESPONSE frame.
 In addition to echoing the client's validation data, a server MUST also include a PATH_CHALLENGE frame with its own validation data, performing address validation (see {{migration-validate}}) on the new address provided by the client.

-This response consists of a PATH_PROBE_REPLY packet, which is defined as a QUIC packet containing a PATH_RESPONSE ({{frame-path-response}}) frame, a PATH_CHALLENGE ({{frame-path-challenge}}) frame, and a PADDING frame ({{frame-padding}}) such that the QUIC packet size is at least 1200 bytes.
+This response consists of a "Path Probe Reply" packet, which is defined as a QUIC packet containing a PATH_RESPONSE ({{frame-path-response}}) frame, a PATH_CHALLENGE ({{frame-path-challenge}}) frame, and a PADDING frame ({{frame-padding}}) such that the QUIC packet size is at least 1200 bytes.

 A client responds to the PATH_CHALLENGE from the server with its own PATH_RESPONSE frame, which can be sent in any QUIC packet and does not require additional padding.
-When the server receives and validates that the echoed Data field matches the Data field that was sent, the server is considered to have completed validation.
+This may be sent as a standalone packet without other frames, in which case the connection is not yet migrated, or else along with a packet that includes other frames as part of migrating the connection ({{migration-commit}}).
+When the server receives and validates that the echoed data field matches the data field that was sent, the server is considered to have completed validation.

-All PATH_PROBE packets and PATH_PROBE_REPLY packets MUST be padded to at least 1200 bytes to prevent amplification attacks against unsuspecting endpoints.
-In this way, an endpoint that modifies its source address can cause PATH_PROBE_REPLY packets to be generated and sent to an arbitrary victim only by generating equally sized PATH_PROBE packets.
+All Path Probe packets and Path Probe Reply packets MUST be padded to at least 1200 bytes to prevent amplification attacks against unsuspecting endpoints.
+In this way, an endpoint that modifies its source address can cause Path Probe Reply packets to be generated and sent to an arbitrary victim only by generating equally sized Path Probe packets.

-Once the server and client have both validated that their Data field was properly echoed by the other endpoint, the probe is complete.
+Once the server and client have both validated that the data in their PATH_CHALLENGE frames was echoed by the other endpoint, the probe is complete.
 A client may choose to send additional probes as necessary to collect additional data, for example timing data about the new network path.
 It should be careful to balance the resources and bandwidth required for such additional probes with the benefits provided by the additional data.

-PATH_PROBE packets SHOULD <<MUST?>> be subject to loss recovery via an independent timer-based recovery mechanism, as defined in as defined in
+Path Probe packets MUST be subject to loss recovery via an independent timer-based recovery mechanism, as defined in as defined in
 {{QUIC-RECOVERY}}.
-PATH_PROBE_REPLY packets MUST NOT be retransmitted and are not subject to loss recovery, as a lost PATH_PROBE_REPLY will trigger a generation of a new PATH_PROBE by the client, in turn triggering the generation of a new PATH_PROBE_REPLY.
+Path Probe Reply packets MUST NOT be retransmitted and are not subject to loss recovery, as a lost Path Probe Reply will trigger a generation of a new Path Probe by the client, in turn triggering the generation of a new Path Probe Reply.
 After some delay, as discussed in
-{{migration-validate}}, if the client never receives a reply in response to its probes, the client SHOULD abandon the new path and stop transmitting PATH_PROBE packets.
+{{migration-validate}}, if the client never receives a reply in response to its probes, the client SHOULD abandon the new path and stop transmitting Path Probe packets.

 - TODO: sections in {{QUIC-RECOVERY}}
-- Mention here instead of just below (and - alluding to it here) that we generate a new Data field for a new PATH_PROBE and never retransmit the old one.
+- Mention here instead of just below (and - alluding to it here) that we generate a new Data field for a new Path Probe and never retransmit the old one.
 - Mention MTU discovery?